lammps/lammps/doc/src/Howto_spc.rst

 ===============

-The SPC water model specifies a 3-site rigid water molecule with charges and Lennard-Jones parameters assigned to each of the 3 atoms.
+The SPC water model specifies a 3-site rigid water molecule with charges and Lennard-Jones parameters assigned to each of the three atoms.
 In LAMMPS the :doc:`fix shake <fix_shake>` command can be used to hold the two O-H bonds and the H-O-H angle rigid.
 A bond style of *harmonic* and an angle style of *harmonic* or *charmm* should also be